What Airbnb Did To New York City - Slashdot

 It's almost as if the best situation is something between the two extremes.

 So we need different hotel regulation?
-(Score:3)
+(Score:4, Insightful)

 Let me see if I understand this: